Sampling Kantorovich operators for speckle noise reduction and gap filling with some applications to remote sensing: Introduction

 \section{Introduction}

-In recent years, the enhancement of remote sensing (RS) images has gained increasing interest due to their crucial role in Earth Observation (EO) applications.
+Image restoration problems, such as gap filling and noise reduction, play a central role in many imaging applications, including remote sensing, medical imaging, and signal reconstruction.
+Among these applications, the enhancement of remote sensing (RS) images has gained increasing interest due to their crucial role in Earth Observation (EO) applications.
 RS images, particularly those obtained from Synthetic Aperture Radar (SAR) and GNSS Reflectometry (GNSS-R) \cite{Zavo}, are often affected by degradations, that compromise the accurate interpretation and analysis of the data.
 This is especially critical when monitoring biogeophysical parameters related to Essential Climate Variables (ECVs), including for instance soil moisture and forest biomass \cite{Pierdicca2010, Moreau}.
 These variables play a significant role in understanding climate change, hydrological processes, and land cover dynamics, with implications for agriculture, climatology, surface temperature regulation, and environmental risk management.
 Two common types of degradation in RS images are a multiplicative noise (commonly referred to as \textit{speckle}) and missing data (\textit{gap areas}).
 Speckle noise is a granular disturbance that affects SAR images and other coherent imaging techniques, such as ultrasound and laser imaging.
 It results from the coherent nature of the acquisition of radar signals and significantly degrades image quality.
 Gap areas, on the other hand, refer to partially missing data caused by various factors, including cloud coverage in optical imagery, shadowed regions in SAR data, and sensor malfunctions such as the SLC-off problem, which occurred after the failure of the Scan Line Corrector (SLC) on Landsat 7 ETM+ in May 2003, resulting in wedge-shaped data gaps across the imagery \cite{SLCoff}.
 Geometric inconsistencies due to differences between satellite orbits and Earth rotation also contribute to these gaps.
 As a result, the development of effective denoising and gap filling techniques is essential to improve the usability of RS data.\\